Muckle–Wells syndrome: Causes

-MWS occurs when a mutation in the CIAS1 gene, encoding for NLRP3, leads to increased activity of the protein cryopyrin.
+Muckle-Wells syndrome occurs when a mutation in the NLRP3 gene leads to increased activity of the protein NLRP3 (cryopyrin).
 This protein is partly responsible for the body's response to damage or infection.
 During these states, a cytokine called interleukin 1β is produced by an innate immune cell known as a macrophage.
 This cytokine interacts with a receptor on the surface of other immune cells to produce symptoms of inflammation such as fever, arthritis, and malaise.
-In MWS, the increased activity of cryopyrin leads to an increase in interleukin 1β.
-This leads to inflammation all throughout the body with the associated symptoms.
+Increased activity of cryopyrin leads to an increase in interleukin 1β, which in turn leads to inflammation all throughout the body with the associated symptoms.

 Diagnosis

+Diagnosis is based off of symptoms and can be confirmed via genetic testing.
+However, not all patients have a mutation with the CIAS1 or NLRP3 gene.